a-tajari68/Qt-Qml-Tutorial/README.md

 ##### [Qt]
 ```
 Note 1 : For get help QML type like Rectangle,Select this and press f1
+Note 2 : For The placement point of each type of QML is calculated from the location of the parent placement point(x and y )
 ```

 ## QtQuick-QmlScene